TBleess/Website_New/pages/5_CensusACS/2020-response_tracker.md

 ## Census Response Outreach Area Mapper (ROAM)<br>

- The *Response Outreach Area Mapper (ROAM)* is a tool developed by the U.S. Census Bureau to identify identify hard-to-survey areas.
+ The *Response Outreach Area Mapper (ROAM)* is a tool developed by the U.S. Census Bureau to identify hard-to-survey areas.

  See the ROAM tool at [https://www.census.gov/roam](https://www.census.gov/roam)